-A price that combines the commitment of retainers with the flexibility of project-based work
+A price that combines the commitment of retainers v project-based flexibility

 Seeking reactionary solutions in an uncertain world, the requirement for marketers to do more for less has become increasingly important.
 With brands craving flexibility for leaner budgets and agencies needing stability, both sides are working hard to navigate a happy medium.

 Like the global recession of 2007/2008, the pandemic has seen a shift away from retainers to project-based work, and a big question to answer is whether brands are ultimately paying a higher price for it…

 What’s the difference between retainers v project-based?